 Whether you’re attending the auction in-person or online, we suggest reading the policies and familiarizing yourself with that specific auction’s bidding process.
 Typically, you will need to register online prior to auction day or when you arrive at the auction site.
 If you arrive early, you will be given time to inspect the equipment and find a good seat in the auction area.
 Be sure to check the auction calendar to verify the exact time and day that the equipment on which you are bidding goes up for sale.
 If you are interested in multiple pieces of equipment that are being auctioned at the same time, you may be able to place a proxy bid.
 If you appear in person you may also have a chance to meet with transportation companies to arrange for shipping of your purchased equipment after the event.

 Keep in mind that there could be additional bidders from online equipment auctions.
-With the growth of technology, buyers from around the country are utilizing the online portal to place bids, and this could intensify the competition.
+With the growth of technology and the COVID-19 pandemic, more and more buyers from around the country are utilizing the online portals to place bids which could intensify the competition.
 A good tip, set a maximum amount that you are willing to spend on a piece of equipment and don’t bid over that amount, regardless of the situation.

 Popular auctions held by Ritchie Bros., Yoder and Frey, Jeff Martin, and Alex Lyon & Son are approaching and will be here before you know it.
 Held in sunny Florida, these can serve as a nice getaway for construction business owners around the country.
 Most importantly, these heavy equipment auctions, along with others around the world, help businesses obtain the equipment they need in preparation for the busy months ahead.
 By following the steps above, you’ll be ready for the upcoming auction season, feel confident in your business decisions, and be able to enjoy yourself.